VarVen01/Chaos-Explorer/README.md

 Your comments and insights are always welcome!

+## Support
+For support or questions, please reach out via the Issues tab.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## FAQ
+**Q: What is chaos theory?**
+A: Chaos theory is a field of mathematics that deals with dynamical systems that are highly sensitive to initial conditions.
+**Q: Do I need a strong math background or any other prior chaos theory knowledge to understand this notebook?**
+A: No, the notebook is designed for beginners and provides explanations of all fundamental concepts.